Prizes and recognition

 Grand Prize, Second Prize, Third Prize, and People’s Choice will be made public at a virtual Announcement Ceremony on 10 December 2020.
 All information about the process will follow.

-In addition to the certificate, the winners of the Citizen Entrepreneurship Competition 2020 also have the chance to receive input and feedback from our experts in a 90-minute webinar.
+In addition to the certificate, the winners of the Citizen Entrepreneurship Competition 2021 also have the chance to receive input and feedback from our experts in a 60 to 90 minute webinar.
 This gives you the opportunity to clarify open questions, network, and promote your idea/project and maybe find supporters outside of the CEC community.
-The topics and corresponding dates will be announced in December.

 Since April 2012, Jochen Schell is the director of YEPP EUROPE which is based in Berlin and at the centre of the YEPP Community Network, a European Network of marginalised communities.
 He has more than fifteen years of professional experience in a wide range of areas such as communications, film making, project management, journalism, non-formal education, (social) entrepreneurship as well as youth and community empowerment work.